icwu97/AB-Testing-for-new-function/README.md

 # Test Cycle

-Once the minimum sample size is calculated, we can proceed with conducting the experiment A/B testing.
+Once the power of determination is calculated, we can proceed with conducting the experiment A/B testing.
 ```
 DAU = 8000000 # The current average daily active user count in Mexico.
 proportion = 0.001 #A single experiment consumes 0.1% of the traffic.